On the depth r Bernstein projector: Bruhat--Tits buildings

-\begin{Emp} {\bf The simplicial decomposition of $\CA_{\S}$.} (a) As in \re{poly}(b), the affine roots $\Psi(\CA_\S)$ decompose $\CA_{\S}$ into simplices thus giving to $\CA_{\S}$ a structure of a simplicial complex.
+\begin{Emp} {\bf The simplicial decomposition of $\CA_{\S}$.} (a) By the same formulas as in \re{poly}(b), the affine roots $\Psi(\CA_\S)$ decompose $\CA_{\S}$ into simplices, thus giving to $\CA_{\S}$ a structure of a simplicial complex.
 (This is the only place, where the assumption that $\G$ is simple is used).